Your browser is not supported by this website. Upgrade to a modern browser for full functionality.

 The Six Divisions correspond to the six stages of disease (Tai yang, Yang ming, Shao yang, Tai yin, Shao yin, Jue yin), so using yin and yang to classify the disease and patterns of sickness is essential.
 In the Shang Han Lun, this all is worked out in a very systematic way, giving us clues on how to find the right qi.
 It also provides the necessary therapeutic approaches to treat them.

 However, the author Zhang Ji assumed his readers had the necessary background information, contained in The Yellow Emperor’s Classic.
-Since very few Chinese Medicine educations spend much time learning about the classic’s these days, most therapists lack the essential background information.
+Since very few Chinese Medicine educations spend much time learning about the classics these days, most therapists lack the essential background information.
 As a result, fully understanding the Shang Han Lun requires a lifetime of study.

 Understanding the Shang Han Lun